The spectacular Katla Ice Cave in South-Iceland is open all Year round

 Katla Ice Cave Tour | Departure From Vík - 4 hours

-Katla ice cave in 2021 - the one we visited earlier had collapsed and another one was found close by
+Katla ice cave in 2021 - the one we visited earlier had collapsed and another one was discovered close by

 If you decide on visiting the Katla ice cave from Vík, then you can rent a car in Reykjavík and drive to Vík in a couple of hours.
 It is located 187 km away from Reykjavík with many beautiful stops on the way.